(Please ask for official short bio)

 As a woodwinds performer, David tours internationally as a member of the Philip Glass Ensemble and has also performed with the N.Y.
 Philharmonic, the L.A.
 Philharmonic, the Bang on a Can All-Stars, Signal Ensemble, Asphalt Orchestra, L’Arsenale, at the Bang on a Can Marathon and the Bang on a Can Summer Music Festival.
-David has recorded with the Philip Glass Ensemble (Orange Mountain Music), Signal Ensemble (Orange Mountain Music), Shakira featuring Wyclef Jean (Epic), William Brittelle (Television Landscape, New Amsterdam Records), and Ken Thomson and Anti-Social Music.
+David has recorded with the Philip Glass Ensemble (Orange Mountain Music), New York Philharmonic, Signal Ensemble (Orange Mountain Music), Shakira featuring Wyclef Jean (Epic), William Brittelle (Television Landscape, New Amsterdam Records), and Ken Thomson and Anti-Social Music.
 He contributed to a collaborative CD/multi-media project with performance artist, Paul Amlehn, working with members of Kraftwerk, Sun0)))), Peter Gabriel, Laurie Anderson, King Crimson & Antony and the Johnsons.

 As an educator, David has taught saxophones, flute and clarinet at New York City’s Grace Church School, Hudson School and the 3rd St. Music Settlement.
 In 2009, 2011 & 2013, he completed commissions for A4TY, a project at the Bloomingdale School of Music designed to foster learning and interaction between students and working composers.
 David served on the saxophone and composition faculty for the 2011-12 school year.
 A graduate of the Eastman School of Music, David has also studied composition with Michael Gordon, David Lang, Julia Wolfe, Paul Caputo and Jonathan Dawe; woodwinds with Andrew Sterman; and improvisation with Ralph Alessi, Don Byron, Peter Epstein, Steve Coleman and Ravi Coltrane through New York’s School for Improvisational Music.